Israel – Canada Tax Treaty

 Residency for Tax Purposes in Canada

-A company is considered a tax resident of Canada if it is incorporated there or has its central management and control in the country.
+A corporation is considered a Canadian resident for tax purposes if it is incorporated in Canada or if its central management and control are exercised in Canada.

 The Tax System in Canada